 Living in Florida for a year or longer does not automatically qualify you for in-state tuition as Florida law distinguishes between a "Florida Resident" and a "Florida Resident for Tuition Purposes."

 Ties to another state or country will result in a denial of a residency reclassification application.

 Students may only apply for residency reclassification for an upcoming semester.
 Requests for retroactive residency will not be considered unless there was a University error which resulted in an incorrect residency designation for a prior term.

 Read the instructions and begin the reclassification application.
 Please ensure that all sections of the application are complete before submission.

 The deadline to turn in all required documentation is the last working day before the first week of classes of the term for which you are applying for residency.
-Please contact One Stop Student Services for additional questions/information.
+Additional guidance on documentation is available here.
+Please contact One-Stop Student Services for additional questions/information.